sinedied/smoke/README.md

 ## Other mock servers

-If you cannot find what you need here, you might want to check out one of these other NodeJS mock servers:
+If you cannot find what you need here, you might want to check out one of these other Node.js mock servers:

 - [JSON Server](https://github.com/typicode/json-server)
 - [mockserver](https://github.com/namshi/mockserver)